 We start at 5:00 a.m. (pick-up at your hotel) and leave the City of Cusco via bus.
 Heading to the “Cusco-Puerto Maldonado Highway” towards Tinki (3,800 m/12.464 ft.).

-After our 3 hour drive, we finally arrive at “Tinki”.
-We begin with light to moderate climb crossing “The Puna” (high dry area with little vegetation) and arrive at our lunch area (3 hour hike).
+After our 3-hour drive, we finally arrive at “Tinki”.
+We begin with a light to moderate climb crossing “The Puna” (high dry area with little vegetation) and arrive at our lunch area (3-hour hike).
 While enjoying your lunch you’ll have a wonderful view of the Ausangate Peak (6, 372 m/20,900 ft.).

 After lunch, we continue hiking for an hour and a half to get to our campsite called “Upis” (Elev.
 4,400 m).
 Here you’ll have a fabulous view of all the snowy peaks in the area.
 We’ll camp and dine right in front of the Ausangate Mountain.

 After an appetizing breakfast served by our chef, we ascend hiking for two hours to reach “La Arapa Pass” (4,850 m/15,908 ft.).
 Then descending to reach our lunch area.
 We’ll view Falcons, Vizcachas or Andean squirrels and three beautiful lakes with shades of red, green and turquoise (“Pukacocha”, “Hatun Pukacocha” and “Qomerqocha”).
 Let’s not forget the spectacular landscape of the snow-capped peaks.